MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-security/includes/4-security-roles-responsibilities.md

 ## Role types

-The dark blue labels group these responsibilities into typical roles that have common skill sets and career profiles.
+In the preceding diagram, the dark labels group these responsibilities into typical roles that have common skill sets and career profiles.
 These groupings also help provide clarity on how industry trends affect security professionals:

 - **Security leadership**: These roles frequently span across functions.
 They ensure that teams coordinate with each other, prioritize, and set cultural norms, policies, and standards for security.
 - **Security architect**: These roles span across functions and provide a key governance capability to ensure all the technical functions work harmoniously within a consistent architecture.